 On May 17, 2007 the Company entered into a \$15.0 million debt facility with the same lender of the other notes payable.
 The initial commitment under the debt facility is for \$10.0 million and allows for two \$5.0 million draw periods, the first of which was required upon closing.
 The loan agreement was amended to provide for two draw periods on the second \$5.0 million that is available to the Company under the terms of the original agreement.
 As amended, \$2.5 million was available to the Company through August 31, 2007 and the remaining \$2.5 million is available to the Company through October 31, 2007.
+See Note 18 regarding the amendment to the loan agreement and subsequent draw.
 Upon closing of the initial commitment, the Company issued 67,963 Series C stock warrants with an exercise price of \$8.0926 per share and a seven year life.
-The fair value of the warrants at the time of issuance was determined to be \$550,212 and is being recorded as interest expense. \$525,202 (unaudited) was recorded as interest expense for the nine months ended September 30, 2007.
+The fair value of the warrants at the time of issuance was determined to be \$550,212 and is being recorded as interest expense. \$393,009 was recorded as interest expense for the six months ended June 30, 2007.
 The fair value of the warrants was calculated using a Black-Scholes valuation model and the following assumptions: volatility of 55.5%, dividend rate of 0%, risk-free interest rate of 4.76% and the seven year warrant life.

 Under the terms of the May 17, 2007 debt facility, the Company completed the initial \$5.0 million draw by entering into two separate growth capital loans on May 22, 2007 with a combined face amount of \$5,000,000 payable in 29 equal principal and interest installments beginning December 1, 2007 through April 1, 2010 with a final payment of \$343,050 on May 1, 2010 at an annual percentage rate of 10.25%.
 Interest only payments for the first six months of the loan are at an annual percentage rate of 12.48%.
 In conjunction with the funding of the growth capital loan, the Company issued detachable warrants to acquire 33,982 shares of Series C stock at an exercise price of \$8.0926 per share.
 The warrants have a seven year life.
-The fair value of the warrants at the time of issuance was determined to be \$281,321 and is recorded as interest expense over the term of the loan. \$48,296
+The fair value of the warrants at the time of issuance was determined to be \$281,321 and is recorded as interest expense over the term of the loan. \$14,606 was recorded as interest expense for the six months ended June 30, 2007.
+This fair value was calculated using a Black-Scholes valuation model and the following assumptions: volatility of 55.5%, dividend rate of 0%, risk-free interest rate of 4.83% and the seven year warrant life.